bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cosserat.md

 * This journal began publication in 1887 and, two years later, Cosserat joined the editorial board.
 * In 1896 Cosserat became secretary to the editorial board of the Annals and he continued to hold this role until 1930.
 * In addition to his administrative work for the Annals, Cosserat also translated articles from Russian and published French versions in the Annals.
-* Cosserat also collaborated with his brother in making French translations of other works.
-* The Cosserat brothers, despite having written highly technical theoretical works on mechanics, approved of Perry's approach.
-* The Cosserat brothers François and Eugène also collaborated in translating the article on 'mechanics' from the German Encyklopädie der mathematischen Wissenschaften Ⓣ(Encyclopedia of mathematical sciences) for a French version of this monumental classic work.

 Born 4 March 1866, Amiens, France.
 Died 31 May 1931, Toulouse, France.